TLDR:

 NVLink is NVIDIA's proprietary, high-speed, point-to-point interconnect designed to link GPUs (and increasingly CPUs) into a unified complex that behaves as a single accelerator.

 Instead of routing traffic through the CPU's PCI Express (PCIe) root complex, NVLink creates direct peer-to-peer paths between devices.
-Each "link" is a bundle of high-speed differential lanes that aggregate into a mezzanine-style bridge between neighboring GPUs.

 | NVLink Generation | GPU Architecture | Year | Total Bidirectional Bandwidth | Performance Trend |